foxford/conference/docs/src/api.rtc.connect.md

 **Response**

-If successful, the response payload contains the **Real-Time Connection** instance.
+If successful, the response payload contains a **Real-Time Connection Handle Identifier**.